SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ### DpdlObject

-Dpdl can access the underlying classes of a give JRE implementation or any other external libraries.
+Dpdl can access the underlying classes of a give JRE implementation or any other external java library.

 Static classes can be accessed via **getClass(..)** method and instance classes via **loadObj(..)** method.

 The class references are resolved via the classes.tx file located in the folder ./DpdlLibs/libs/.
+You may add your own class refereces here with the syntax: $full_class_name $class

 NOTE: Only the full registered version of Dpdl allows editing of this file.
 The default DpdlEngine lite configuration contains the class references of JRE 1.5